Wakin Chau: Other activities

 Chau has also appeared in some films, and on TV and radio programs in China, Hong Kong, Taiwan, Malaysia, Singapore and Japan.
 Alongside his singing career, he is a restaurateur and is active in international charitable causes, such as kidney dialysis charities in Singapore, the January 2002 "Take a Deep Breath" concert in Taipei to raise money for local health-care organisations, Beijing's 4th Grand Charity Drive for Children in 2005, and Jackie Chan's all-star concerts in Las Vegas.

 Personal life

-Chau married an American woman, Constance Woods, in 1986.
+Chau married Constance Woods, an American woman, in 1986.
 They met in Taiwan because her father was a Fulbright scholar there.